dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

-# Handling scancodes
+# Handling Scancodes

-Handling the keyboard interrupt was pretty simple.
-The ps2 controller is a system device, so it's irq line was enabled in the ioapic, then an entry was added in the idt.
-Now inside of the interrupt handler we just added we can read the scancode from the keyboard.

-In this section we will see see how to build the Keyboard driver, and what are its responsibilities.

-First of all the driver is not responsible of translating the scancode into printable characters (well sometime on early stages of development it does it too...) but it's main responsability is to translate keyboard specific scancode sets into some vendor neutral format.
+Now that we can get scancodes from the keyboard (see [here](InterruptHandling.md)), we'll look at building a simple ps/2 keyboard driver.

+First of all, the driver is generally not responsible for translating the key presses and releases into printable characters, the driver's purpose is to deal with the specifics of the device (the ps2 keyboard) and provide a generic interface for getting key presses/releases.
+However it does usually involve translating from the keyboard-specific scancode into an os-specific one.
+The idea is that if more scancode sets or keyboards (like USB) are supported later on, these can be added without having to modify any code that uses the keyboard.
+Simply write a new driver that provides the same interface and it will work!

-What it cares is only to keep track of the various keyboard events and make them available to any service that needs them.
+Our keyboard driver does care about keeping track of any keyboard events (presses/releases), and making them available to any code that needs them.
+Quite often these events will be consumed (that is, read by some other code and then removed from the driver's buffer).

-As already mentioned there are 3 different scancode sets, we will focus on just one (set 1, since most of the keyboard even if using a different set will have the ps2 controller that automatically translates the other scancode set default at power on  to set 1), by the way we will try to implement a generic way to translate, so when eventually a new set needs to be added the changes needed will be very little.
+As already mentioned there are 3 different scancode sets, we will focus on just one (set 1, since most of the keyboard even if using a different set will have the ps2 controller that automatically translates the other scancode set default at power on to set 1).
+We'll implement the translate function in a generic fashion to make adding other scancode sets easier in the future.

-Now let's see what are the problem we need to solve when developing a keyboard driver:
+Now let's see what are the problems we need to solve when developing a keyboard driver:

-* We need to store the history of key press and their status somewhere.
+* We'll need to store the history of key press and their statuses somewhere.
-* There are some special keys also that needs to be handled, and some combinations that we should handle (shift or alt or ctrl  key pressed, are one example)
+* There are some special keys that also need to be handled, and some combinations that we should handle (was shift/alt/ctrl/super pressed at the same time as this key?).
-* Handle the press/release status if needed (we don't care much when we release a normal key, but probably we should take care when we release a key like shift or similars)
+* Handle the press/release status if needed (we don't care much when we release a normal key, but we do care when we release a key like shift or similar).
-* Try to not lose sequence of key pressed/released
+* Try to not lose sequence of key pressed/released.
-* Handle the caps, num, screen locks (with the leds)
+* Handle the caps, num, and scroll lock keys (with the leds).
-* We need to translate the scancode into a human readable character when needed
+* We can optionally translate the scancode into a human readable character when needed.

 From now on we will assume that the scancode translation is enabled, so no matter what set is being used it will be translate to set 1.

 ## High Level Overview

-In the previous section we have seen how the interrupt was generated and how to read data from the keyboard.
-But now we need to write a proper driver, trying to address the issues listed above (well not all of them since some are an higher level than they will be implemented "using" the driver, not by it.
+In the previous section we have seen how an interrupt was generated and how to read data from the keyboard.
+Now we need to write a proper driver, one which addresses the issues listed above (well not all of them since some are an higher level than they will be implemented "using" the driver, not by it).

 We will try to build the driver in small steps adding one piece at time, so it will be easier to understand it.

-### Store key press history

-Of course the first thing we want to keep track of what is going on with the keyboard, we want to have a small buffer of what is being pressed released so far, and this is simple, we just need to declare an array to store the scancode read so far, the size of it is totally up to you, it doesn't need to be too big, in our example we will go for 255 items.
-We don't need to keep track of very old events, so when we reach the end of the buffer we will start over from the beginning (it is called a _circular buffer_)

-What variable types the array should contain?
-Well the answer depends on several factors, for example: they set used, design decision, how we handle the special buttons.
-For example if we just want to store the scancode without any extra information we can just create an array of `uint8_t`:
+### Storing A History Of Pressed Keys

+The first thing we'll want to keep track of in the keyboard driver: what keys were pressed and in what order.
+For our example driver we're going to use a circular buffer because it has a fixed memory usage (does not require re-allocating memory) and is similar in speed to an array.
+The only downside is that we have to decide what happens when the buffer is full: we can either drop the oldest scancodes, or drop the latest one we tried to add.
+This is not really an issue if the buffer is made large enough, given that some application will be consuming the keyboard events from the buffer shortly after they're added.

 ```c
 #define MAX_KEYB_BUFFER_SIZE    255